Stephen-Hilton/familyhilton.com/blogs/2025-08-05--stephen--building-a-social-presence.md

 # What to Post
 There are many smart and thoughtful leader publishing daily insights into our quickly evolving world - it can be intimidating using those well-polished professionals as a personal yard-stick of success.
 So instead, I'm setting more realistic expectations: I’ll post what I know.
 This means topics like tech leadership, start-ups, solution engineering, customer success, AI, Web3, and the connective tissue that brings all of that together; data.
 And the occasional off-target rant about my dogs or some random topic.
 This is my madness; I make no promises.
-With THIS post partially complete, I’ll declare "mission accomplished" on blog number one.

 # Keep Posting
 Honestly this is the hardest part.
 It’s easy to start something new when the idea is fresh and shiny.
 The challenge will come in a year, when deadlines are at-risk and priorities seem to demand every waking hour.
 This is where rhythm helps – I’m a believer in the power of rhythm and the calendar, so I’ve blocked off 2 hours on my Friday morning (PT) to make sure I’m more connected.
 Not "work time" nor "family time", this is "network time".
 Some weeks this might end up being a new blog, or a short post, or me catching up on other's posts and blogs.
 We'll play it by ear.